-Maintenance expenditure
+Maintenance Expenditure

-Total maintenance expenditure for the 10 year AMP period is forecast at \$59.357m, (\$49.962m distribution assets and \$9.395m ex-transmission assets).
+The total maintenance for the 10 year AMP period is forecast at \$57.650m, (\$48.876m distribution assets and \$8.774m ex-transmission assets).

-For distribution assets, maintenance plans have been prepared by asset type and expenditure category.
+For current distribution assets maintenance plans have been prepared by asset type and expenditure category.
 These plans detail the regular on-going work that is necessary to keep assets operating, including the basis for condition monitoring, equipment standards, planned maintenance and provisions for unplanned actions in response to faults or incidents.
-It has been identified that Eastland Network Limited's distribution assets are in the age replacement phase of their life cycle.
+It has been identified that Eastland Network Limited's current distribution assets are in the age replacement phase of their life cycle.
 The management tactic is to therefore replace rather than to continue with a heavy maintenance strategy.
 The expected improvement in average asset condition will lift performance and allows low maintenance expenditure to be sustained.